 By providing the information the adjuster needs with the minimum of delay, the adjuster will begin to think of you as their favorite client/employer/insured, and the goodwill results in your files getting the adjuster’s attention first.

 5. A *Real* Return-to-Work Program

 Adjusters understand better than anyone the sooner the employee returns to work, the easier it will be to resolve the claim.
 Plan ahead when you have an employee off work due to an injury.
 Ask for the return-to-work restrictions immediately after the employee’s first medical visit.
 If you can accommodate modified duty for the employee, do so.
 It will make the adjuster appreciate you and your company (and it will save your company a lot of money in the long run).
 If you cannot accommodate the first set of restrictions placed on the employee, keep in touch with the adjuster and as soon as the medical provider raises the restrictions to a level you can accommodate, do so.

 6. The Magic Words – Please and Thank You

 The job of the adjuster is one of the most unappreciated jobs in the universe.
 If you want to make your adjuster’s day, try a heart-felt thank you when the adjuster investigates the questionable claim, or continues to pursue a modified duty release from the medical provider, or does anything better than it was done before on your claims.
 Also, when you do need to make a request, a “Would you please call the employee?” goes a lot further toward getting something done than a command of “Call the employee.”

-The results of taking these approaches – in working with your adjuster – will be workers compensation claims that get settled quickly and cheaply.
-This will translates into lower workers compensation cost for your company.
+The results of taking these approaches – in working with your adjuster – will be workers’ compensation claims that get settled quickly and cheaply.
+This will translate into lower workers’ compensation costs for your company.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.